 The Town of Moncks Corner has grown dramatically since incorporation when there were just 232 residents.
-According to the US Census Bureau, 2020 population estimates 13,297 residents.
+According to the US Census Bureau, 2021 population estimates 13,644 residents.
 A significant portion of growth can be attributed to the annexation of new areas being developed.
-Within the past ten years, over seventeen hundred housing units and at least twenty-four commercial establishments in the past year have been completed.
+Within the past ten years, over eighteen hundred housing units and at least twenty-four commercial establishments have been completed.
 As such, the Town's building permit revenues have tripled.

 Management anticipates this growth to remain consistent for several years as Moncks Corner continues to annex and becomes more integrated into the urbanized region.

 In addition, commercial development continues to rise in the Town's business district along Highway 52.
 As such, the service industry has expanded substantially in recent years.
 With this expansion, the Town's property tax, hospitality tax and business license revenues have increased significantly.
-Over the past five years, property tax revenue has increased 44%; hospitality tax revenue 40%; and business license revenue 38%.
+Over the past five years, property tax revenue has increased 47%; hospitality tax revenue 58%; and business license revenue 43%.
 As the population continues to grow and businesses are established, management anticipates further revenue will be generated.